Mohammad Mahmoud Farhan Al-Halbosiy

 ● Mohammed Adel Nouri, Mohammed M. F. Al-Halbosiy, Batol Imran Dheeb, Abdulkareem Jasim Hashim.
 (2015).
 Cytotoxicity and Genotoxicity of Gliotoxin on human lymphocytes in vitro.
 Journal of King Saud University – Science.

 ● Mohammad M. F. Al-Halbosiy, Rakad M. Kh.
 Al-Jumaily, Fadhel M .
 Lafta.
 (2015).
 The Exposure Effect of Water Pipe Smoke (WPS) on the Total Count leukocyte, Mitotic Index, Micronucleus Formation and Chromosome Aberration in Albino Male Mice.
-Journal of Biotechnology Research Center, Vol. 9, No.2: 89-93.
+Journal of Biotechnology Research Center, Vol. 9, 89-93.

 7

 ● Rawaa N. Abdallah1, Raghad K. Allihaibi, Mohammad M.F.
 Al-Halbosiy and Ali A. Taha (2016).
 Preparation of Nanoliposomes by Size Exclusion Chromatography to Entrap Soluble Antigens from Leishmania donovani.
-Iraq Journal of Science (Vol. 57, No.2A, : 814-823).
+Iraq Journal of Science (Vol. 57, , : 814-823).

 ● Niran A.H.
 Al-Ogaili, Mohammed M.F.
 Al-Halbosiy, Mahmoud Zayanal Mohammed, Zainab Al-Hawraa Mohammed, Afyaa Diyaa Rushk.
 (2017).
 IN VITRO INVESTIGATION OF ANTIBACTERIAL AND ANTILEISHMANIAL ACTIVITIES OF GUM-RESIN OF BOSWELLIA SERRATA USING (0.5%) DMSO SOLUTION AS AN ALTERNATIVE SOLVENT FOR EXTRACTION.
 World Journal of Pharmacy and Pharmaceutical Sciences, 6(9): 190-199.